-In order to see a paradigm shift in the national market, clients will need to look closer at their budget assessments and programme if they wish to be pioneer a new generation of more iconic building designs.
+In order to see a paradigm shift in the national market, clients will need to look closer at their budget assessments and programmes if they wish to be pioneers in a new generation of more iconic building designs.

 With such lightweight and durable materials, it is possible to offer more elaborate and eye-catching façades that are more suited to a modest project budget.

-We are also currently investigating the potential for perforated Corten panels on a high-rise residential project in India as the look is both rich, textured and colorful.
+We are also currently investigating the potential for perforated Corten panels on a high-rise residential project in India as the look is rich, textured and colourful.

 Jonas Upton-Hansen: Plasticity and ‘materiality’ are integral to our designs and as a result, we are constantly on the lookout for materials that will help us achieve the look and capture the essence of the buildings we design.
 For the Michael Schumacher World Tower and St Andrew’s Tower (both in Gurgaon), we are using woven metal fabrics to create 3-dimensional ribbons that wrap the buildings.
-On a museum project in Scandinavia we proposed 3-dimensional moulded plywood louvers to achieve an organic boat like form.
-For other projects we have proposed materials such as ETFE which allows for more plasticity than glass whilst still allowing significant light transmission.
+On a museum project in Scandinavia, we proposed 3-dimensional moulded plywood louvres to achieve an organic boat-like form.
+For other projects, we have proposed materials such as ETFE which allows for more plasticity than glass whilst still allowing significant light transmission.

 Jonas Upton-Hansen: Quality control is one of the most important factors in delivering a successful building and can often be a major concern in developing markets such as India.
-UHA endeavour to maximize off site manufacturing and pre-fabrication within a controlled factory environment.
-A factory environment allows for QC measures that are simply not feasible on a building site, so the more building elements that can be prefabricated, the greater the possibility of a better quality finished product.
-This applies not just for façades but for multiple building elements.
+UHA endeavours to maximize off-site manufacturing and pre-fabrication within a controlled factory environment.
+A factory environment allows for QC measures that are simply not feasible on a building site, so the more building elements that can be prefabricated, the greater the possibility of a better-quality finished product.
+This applies not just to façades but to multiple building elements.